 Prince George’s County boasts the second-highest population of all Maryland counties with nearly 900,000 residents.
 Located in the Atlantic coastal plain, the County contains roughly 500 square miles, 16 of which are water.
 One of the area’s main features is Joint Base Andrews, which provides jobs for over 8,000 Maryland residents.
 The County features at least eight colleges and universities and is home to over 800 churches.
-If you have been hurt in an accident in Prince George’s County, you can enlist the injury lawyers at Lebowitz & Mzhen, LLC to assert your rights.Bringing a Negligence Claim for Compensation
+If you have been hurt in an accident in Prince George’s County, you can enlist the injury lawyers at Lebowitz & Mzhen Personal Injury Lawyers to assert your rights.Bringing a Negligence Claim for Compensation

 Some of the most common instances in which serious accidents occur include car, truck, and motorcycle collisions.
 The harm that results from these events can range from severe bruises and surface abrasions to traumatic brain injuries and spinal cord injuries.
 To recover damages for harm sustained in a motor vehicle collision, the victim generally must establish that the defendant acted negligently.